 McVanel suggests Jab, Jab Right Hook – Gary Vaynerchuck and what she calls “two juicy pieces of value” when you look at the role of content in a business.

-“You need to show up to serve, which means that you need to get content out there over and over again before asking anyone to buy anything.
+“You need to show up to serve.
+This means that you need to get content out there repeatedly before asking anyone to buy anything.

-It also gives you good and bad examples of posts on the main social media platforms, ensuring you don’t make the common mistakes (e.g. boring content that nobody pays attention to).
-You need to decide which of the many platforms you should use (go where your customers are…if they aren’t there, you don’t need to be, either!
+It also gives you good and bad examples of posts on the main social media platforms.
+This ensures that you don’t make the common mistakes (e.g. boring content that nobody pays attention to).
+You need to decide which of the many platforms you should use.
+(In other words, go where your customers are…if they aren’t there, you don’t need to be, either!

 Everyone sees the risk.
 An entrepreneur sees the reward.

 Sutherns , a voracious reader also finds Worth It by Amanda Steinberg has helped boost her business acumen.
-“It helped me pay attention to my “money story” and how my limiting beliefs have caused me to resist pursuing value-based pricing with confidence.”
+“It helped me pay attention to my “money story.”
+As well as how my limiting beliefs have caused me to resist pursuing value-based pricing with confidence.”